Jesuits: Canada

 The first Jesuit mission to Canada was on 25 October 1604, when the Jesuit Father Pierre Coton requested his General Superior Claudio Acquaviva to send two missionaries to Terre-Neuve.

 During the French colonization of New France in the 17th century, Jesuits played an active role in North America.
 Samuel de Champlain established the foundations of the French colony at Québec in 1608.
-The native tribes that inhabited modern day Ontario, Québec, and the areas around Lake Simcoe and Georgian Bay were the Montagnais, the Algonquins, and the Huron.
+The native tribes that inhabited modern day Ontario, Québec, and the areas around Lake Simcoe and Georgian Bay were the Montagnais, the Algonquins, and the Wendat (Huron).
 Champlain believed that these had souls to be saved, so in 1614 he obtained the Recollects, a reform branch of the Franciscans in France, to convert the native inhabitants.

 In 1624, the French Recollects realized the magnitude of their task and sent a delegate to France to invite the Society of Jesus to help with this mission.
 The invitation was accepted, and Jesuits Jean de Brébeuf, Énemond Massé, and Charles Lalemant arrived in Quebec in 1625.
 Lalemant is considered to have been the first author of one of the Jesuit Relations of New France, which chronicled their evangelization during the 17th century.

-The Jesuits became involved in the Huron mission in 1626 and lived among the Huron peoples.
-Brébeuf learned the native language and created the first Huron language dictionary.
+The Jesuits became involved in the Huron mission in 1626 and lived among the Wendat peoples.
+Brébeuf learned the native language and created the first Wendat language dictionary.
 Outside conflict forced the Jesuits to leave New France in 1629 when Quebec was surrendered to the English.
-In 1632, Quebec was returned to the French under the Treaty of Saint Germain-en-Laye and the Jesuits returned to the Huron territory.
-After a series of epidemics of European-introduced diseases beginning in 1634, some Huron began to mistrust the Jesuits and accused them of being sorcerers casting spells from their books.
+In 1632, Quebec was returned to the French under the Treaty of Saint Germain-en-Laye and the Jesuits returned to Wendat territory.
+After a series of epidemics of European-introduced diseases beginning in 1634, some Wendat began to mistrust the Jesuits and accused them of being sorcerers casting spells from their books.

-In 1639, Jesuit Jerome Lalemant decided that the missionaries among the Hurons needed a local residence and established Sainte-Marie near present-day Midland, Ontario, which was meant to be a replica of European society.
+In 1639, Jesuit Jerome Lalemant decided that the missionaries among the Wendat needed a local residence and established Sainte-Marie near present-day Midland, Ontario, which was meant to be a replica of European society.
 It became the Jesuit headquarters and an important part of Canadian history.
-Throughout most of the 1640s the Jesuits had modest success, establishing five chapels in Huronia and baptizing more than one thousand Huron out of a population, which may have exceeded 20,000 before the epidemics of the 1630s.
-However, the Iroquois of New York, rivals of the Hurons, grew jealous of the Hurons' wealth and control of the fur trade system and attacked Huron villages in 1648.
-They killed missionaries and burned villages, and the Hurons scattered.
-Both de Brébeuf and Gabriel Lalemant were tortured and killed in the Iroquois raids.
+Throughout most of the 1640s the Jesuits had modest success, establishing five chapels in Huronia and baptizing more than one thousand Wendat out of a population, which may have exceeded 20,000 before the epidemics of the 1630s.
+However, the Haudenosaunee of New York, rivals of the Wendat, grew jealous of the Wendat's wealth and control of the fur trade system and attacked Wendat villages in 1648.
+They killed missionaries and burned villages, and the Wendat scattered.
+Both de Brébeuf and Gabriel Lalemant were tortured and killed in the Haudenosaunee raids.
 For this, they have been canonized as martyrs in the Catholic Church.